- TOP CITIES

 Finding abnormal cells during cervical cancer screenings is the best way to avoid cervical cancer.
 Cervical cancer diagnosis requires the following:

-A physical exam and complete medical history
+1. A physical exam and complete medical history

-Examining the whole body to check general signs of health, including checking for any signs of disease like lumps or anything unusual.
-Past medical history, patient’s health habits, and prior illnesses and treatments will also be taken.
+- Examining the whole body to check general signs of health, including checking for any signs of disease, like lumps or anything unusual.

-Pelvic exam
+2. Pelvic exam

-Traditional pap smear
+3. Traditional pap smear

-A pap smear, also called a pap test, is a procedure to test for cervical cancer in women.
+- A pap smear, also called a pap test, is a procedure to test for cervical cancer in women.
 It involves collecting cells from your cervix.

-Liquid-based cytology (LBC)
+4. Liquid-based cytology (LBC)

-Liquid-based cytology (LBC) is a new method of preparing cervical samples for cytological examination and unlike the conventional 'smear' preparation, it involves making a suspension of cells from the sample and this is used to produce a thin layer of cells on a slide.
+It involves making a suspension of cells from the sample and this is used to produce a thin layer of cells on a slide.

-HPV testing
+6. HPV testing

-The HPV test is a screening test for cervical cancer, but it doesn't confirm if an individual has cancer, instead, the test detects the presence of HPV, the virus that causes cervical cancer, in the system.
+It doesn't confirm if an individual has cancer, instead, the test detects the presence of HPV, the virus that causes cervical cancer, in the system.

-Computerized screening
+7. Computerized screening

 Artificial intelligence (AI) has also shown promising results in screening and examination based on image pattern recognition.

-Endocervical curettage
+8. Endocervical curettage

 This is a procedure to collect cells or tissue from the cervical canal using a curette (spoon-shaped instrument).
-Tissue samples are taken and checked under a microscope for any signs of cancer.

-Colposcopy
+9. Colposcopy

-A procedure in which a colposcope (a lighted, magnifying instrument) is used to check the vagina and cervix for abnormal areas.
 Tissue samples may be taken using a curette (spoon-shaped instrument) or a brush and checked under a microscope for signs of disease.

-Biopsy
+10. Biopsy

-This is done if the pap smear shows any abnormal cells.
 A sample of tissue is cut from the cervix and viewed under a microscope by a pathologist to check for signs of cancer.

-Imaging
+11. Imaging

 These tests help doctors find out where the cancer is located and whether it has spread to other parts of the body.
 They include:

-1. Computed tomography (CT) scan: It involves taking pictures of the cervix at specific times after the intravenous (IV) injection of contrast medium to find out exactly where the tumor is in relation to nearby organs and blood vessels.
+- Computed tomography (CT) scan: It involves taking pictures of the cervix at specific times after the intravenous (IV) injection of contrast medium to find out exactly where the tumor is in relation to nearby organs and blood vessels.

-2. Positron emission tomography (PET) scan or PET-CT scan: A PET scan is usually combined with a CT scan or MRI scan to produce images of the inside of the body.
+- Positron emission tomography (PET) scan or PET-CT scan: A PET scan is usually combined with a CT scan or MRI scan to produce images of the inside of the body.
 The combination provides a more complete picture of the area being evaluated.

-Women’s cancer awareness package is a group of tests clubbed together to detect cancer markers in women.
+Women’s Cancer Awareness Package is a group of tests clubbed together to detect cancer markers in women.
 Get your lab tests done by our professionals in the comfort and safety of your house.

 Celebs affected